 Why does health literacy matter?

-Health literacy is very important to people’s health.
+Health literacy is important to people’s health.
 It is more than just being able to read the label on a medicine bottle, it’s also about knowing how to use the information on the label to safely manage your care and knowing where to go for help if you are unsure.

 Good health literacy helps people stay well, recover from illness or injury, and live well with one or more long-term condition.
-Low health literacy can cause people to have difficulty accessing health services, and poor control of long-term health conditions. [iv] People who have low health literacy are also more likely to have poor health in later life and to experience avoidable harm (emotional, financial or physical) while receiving care.[v].
+Low health literacy can mean people have difficulty accessing health services, and poor control of long-term health conditions. [iv] People who have low health literacy are also more likely to have poor health in later life and to experience avoidable harm (emotional, financial or physical) while receiving care.[v].

 Health literacy is a stronger predictor of an individual’s health than income, employment status, education level and racial or ethnic group.[vi]

 Consumers with low health literacy can find it hard to understand a diagnosis, medication instructions, health forms, or instructions on how to prepare for a medical procedure or surgery.

 Low health literacy is directly related to higher use of services (extra hospital stays, longer hospital stays, increased emergency department visits), medication errors, missed appointments and a generally higher level of illness vi.